thomasregnet/expire/README.md

 Formats are used to control the output of `expire`.
 `expire` supports various formats.
-The following examples assume a backup-directory with this contents:
+The following examples assume a backup-directory containing some backups:

 ```shell
 backups